Flag of Emilia-Romagna: Fifth flag

 The national flag from September 1850 to 15 August 1851.
 The flag was raised daily because it was flown on weekdays, and on holidays it was replaced with the prince's banner.
 It served as a model for another, with identical use, which was distinguished by the lack of a red border and the number of gyronnys (12 instead of 8).

 Sixth flag

 The national flag defined by the decree of Charles III of 15 August 1851 and lasted until the annexation of the Duchy to United Provinces of Central Italy on 9 June 1859.
 The red frame was probably added because, in addition to the local colors (yellow and blue), also those of the Spanish Bourbons (yellow and red).
 In the same period, a trade flag was adopted for river navigation: a white fabric with the state flag of the canton.

 Cispadane Republic

 The Cispadane Republic was a short-lived client republic, founded in 1796 with the protection of the French army, led by Napoleon Bonaparte.
 In the following year, it was merged with the Transpadane Republic (formerly the Duchy of Milan until 1796) to form the Cisalpine Republic.
 The Cispadane Republic was the first Italian sovereign State to adopt the Italian tricolour as flag.

-Republic of Carniola

-Republic of Carniola was an Italian Partisan Republic created during the Second World War.
-Because it was created by Brigate Garibaldi used their flag which differed from the usual flag of the Italian partisans.